tfabris/CrowCam/README.md

      Task:   CrowCam Keep Alive
 ```
 - Schedule: Set all three tasks to run "Daily"
-- Schedule: First run time: "00:00"
+- Schedule: First run time: Set all three tasks to "00:00"
 - Schedule: Frequency:
     - CrowCam Controller: Frequency: "Every Minute"
     - CrowCam Cleanup:    Frequency: "Every Day"
     - CrowCam Keep Alive: Frequency: "Every 20 Minutes"
 - Schedule: Last run time: Set it to the highest number it will let you select
   in the list, which will be different for each one of the tasks.
 For example,
-  for a task that starts at 00:00 and runs every minute, the last run time
+  for a task that runs every minute, the last run time available will be
-  available will be "23:59".
+  "23:59", a task that runs every 20 minutes will be "23:40", etc.
 - Task Settings, Run Command, User-defined script: create a command in each
   task to run each of the the corresponding scripts, for example:
 ```